AustinAres2007/DeveloperJoe/README.md

 * If there are any errors, check the file `misc/bot_log.log`, contact me, and give me the contents of the file.
 I will then resolve your issue.
 You may try and resolve the problem yourself if you have sufficient Python programming knowledge.

-## Release Notes 1.3.6 (Revision)
+## Release Notes 1.3.7

+1. New command: "/end" Ends all chats a user currently has.
-1. Written setup tutorials
+2. Written & Recorded setup tutorials
-2. Easier bot setup (No longer need to validate voice libs with macOS)
+3. Easier bot setup (No longer need to validate voice libs with macOS)
-3. Can now change bot listening keyword.
+4. Can now change bot listening keyword.
-4. Renamed "/generate" to "/image".
+5. Renamed "/generate" to "/image".

-## Todo 1.3.6 (Revision)
+## Todo 1.3.7

 None